arqam66/E-Commerce-Platform/README.md

 └── README.md       # Project documentation
 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

+yaml
+Copy
+Edit

+---

+This version is concise, clear, and professional, ensuring it's easy for users and developers to understand how to get started with the project, configure it, and deploy it.